18F/myusa-ux/research/usability/sprint25_hallway-SFFB.md

 The goals for this activity are:

 1. Help select a design direction for the permissions page
-2. Check whether our new content for the page resolves the comprehension problems with the old one
+2. Check whether new content/design resolves specific comprehension problems we identified with the old permissions page
 3. Check whether the revisions to the email template make it easier to follow

 ## What are we going to do?